 Mention pro wrestling in public and you're likely to get a livelier debate than you would with politics or philosophy.
 Is it a sport or a show?
 Is it real or fake?
 Who was the greatest wrestler ever?
 Where is "Parts Unknown"?

-By the time you're done reading this article, you'll have enough pro wresting knowledge to put anyone who disagrees with you into a Sleeper Hold, unable to budge the Iron Claw of your logic.
+By the time you're done reading this article, you'll have enough pro wrestling knowledge to put anyone who disagrees with you into a Sleeper Hold, unable to budge the Iron Claw of your logic.

 You'll learn how wrestling got started and how wrestlers accomplish seemingly superhuman feats without killing themselves and each other.
 You'll also learn about the top stars of the past and present.
-And if you're already an expert on all things in the squared circle, you'll discover that the action behind the scenes is often more bizarre and convoluted that what goes on in the ring.
+And if you're already an expert on all things in the squared circle, you'll discover that the action behind the scenes is often more bizarre and convoluted than what goes on in the ring.

 The basic idea of wrestling -- two people competing in a physical combat -- is ancient.
 The Greeks engaged in a form of wrestling that has survived today as freestyle wrestling.
 The Roman Empire adopted elements of Greek wrestling with an emphasis on brute strength.
 The resulting form, known as Greco-Roman wrestling, requires wrestlers to perform all moves on the upper body only.
 Freestyle and Greco-Roman wrestling are the two international amateur forms practiced today in the Olympic Games.
 They have clear rules and weight classes.
 Points determine winners, and violations result in disqualifications.
 You can find more information on the rules of amateur wrestling here.